Molecular-Level Understanding of the Ro-vibrational Spectra of N$_2$O in Gaseous, Supercritical and Liquid SF$_6$ and Xe

 \section{Data Availability}

 Raw data were generated at the University of Basel large scale facility.
 Derived data supporting the findings of this study are available from the corresponding author upon reasonable request.
-The data that allow to reproduce the findings of this study are openly available at \url{https://github.com/MMunibas/N2O_SF6_Xe}.
+The data and source code that allow to reproduce the findings of this study are openly available at \url{https://github.com/MMunibas/N2O_SF6_Xe}.